๐๐๐ง Pumpkin French Toast is full of rich pumpkin, cinnamon, and brown sugar flavor. After drenching it with syrup, youโll be in comfort food heaven!

 Full instructions are provided in the recipe card below, but here’s an overview of the recipe steps:

-- Butter your pre-heated skillet and cook each piece of french toast for roughly 3 to 4 minutes per side.
-Try not to flip the french toast too much, otherwise it won’t become golden and crisp on the outside.
+- Cook each piece of French toast over medium-high heat for roughly 3 to 4 minutes per side.
+Try not to flip the French toast too much; otherwise, it wonโt become golden and crisp on the outside.ย

-- Serve the pumpkin french toast immediately with maple syrup and dig in!
+- Serve the pumpkin French toast immediately with maple syrup and dig in!ย ย

-Absolutely!
-As I mentioned already, I like to make a full batch and either refrigerate or freeze the leftovers for later.
+I like to make a full batch and either refrigerate or freeze the leftovers for later.
 I pop a slice into the toaster for my daughter’s breakfast before school.

-With that being said, the pumpkin spice french toast is best when it’s first made.
+With that being said, the pumpkin spice French toast is best when it’s first made.
 So while it’s a great make-ahead option for yourself and your family, I wouldn’t necessarily make it in advance if I were having guests over for the holidays.

-Topping Ideas for Pumpkin French Toast
+Topping Ideas

-Maple syrup is the obvious choice for topping your pumpkin spiced french toast.
+Maple syrup is the obvious choice for topping your pumpkin spiced French toast.
 Other toppings to try include:

 - Salted Caramel Sauce